FIT Player Eligibility Policy

 - An individual initially must apply for clearance by completing the Clearance Application Form online, together with any supporting documentation not less than four (4) months prior to the respective Federation Event.

-- The Federation Secretary General will then seek written comment from the individual’s current Member Country NTA followed by the individual’s intended Member Country NTA.
+- The Federation Secretary General will then seek written comment from the national governing body of the individual’s current Member followed by the national governing body of the individual’s intended new Member.

-- Following consideration of the matter the Federation Secretary General will advise the individual and both Member Country NTA of the decision in writing.
+- Following consideration of the matter the Federation Secretary General will advise the individual and the national governing bodies of both relevant Members of the decision in writing.

 - The Secretary General is to maintain a record of all clearance application requests and associated decisions.